|

 A:

-The select menu html has only two states normal and mouseover.
+The menu on web has only two states normal and mouseover.
 We'll try to add the pressed state in the future.

 You can set a pressed item using Javascript API: